 The red Fresno peppers have intense heat and flavor and have a mild fruity flavor when compared to the unripe ones.
 This makes them a remarkable ingredient and has been adopted by renowned chefs to flavor up their signature dishes.

 We have discussed considerably the jalapeno and Fresno pepper.
 That being said, jalapeno peppers are the closest substitute.
 And then comes the ‘'Santa Fe Grande pepper, and serrano pepper.

 - Fresno peppers are used to spice up and to enhance the flavors.

-- The green, unripe Fresno peppers are great to use in stir fries, grilling, in recipes like salsa and chives.
+- The green, unripe Fresno peppers are great to use in stir-fries, grilling, and in recipes like salsa and chives.
 And ripe ones are great for making sauce, chili, roasting, grilling, and more.

-- Another popular way of using them is as the topping for cocktails to an extra punch.
+- Another popular way of using them is topping cocktails for an extra punch.

 - In recipes.
 Same as jalapeno, these are best to use in any recipe to increase the heat, like salsa, dip, sauce, pizza, or burger.
 Add them as slices for the concentrated heat.

-- Roast and add them in the salsa and sauce for uniform heat.
-Since its flesh is moist, generally it’s used as fresh pepper in the recipes rather than preserved as dried or pickled.
+- Roast and add them to the salsa and sauce for uniform heat.
+Since its flesh is moist, generally, it’s used as fresh pepper in the recipes rather than preserved as dried or pickled.